iron-io/iron_worker_ruby_ng/README.md

 ### merge_deb(path)
 ### deb(path)

 Merges provided deb package into your worker.
 Please note that it should be x86-64 deb and we don't do any dependencies resolving.
 It might not work for some packages which expects to find things it predefined place (e.g. imagemagick looks for codecs in /usr/lib/ImageMagick-X.X.X/codecs).
+If you are uploading from non-debian OS, just use full remote build, so deb manipulations will be done on IronWorker servers.
 Following example brings power of [pdftk](http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) to your worker.

 ```ruby
 code.merge_deb 'http://mirror.pnl.gov/ubuntu/pool/universe/p/pdftk/pdftk_1.44-3_amd64.deb'